-From Cambridge, it will be visible in the morning sky, becoming accessible around 20:22, when it rises to an altitude of 21° above your eastern horizon.
-It will then reach its highest point in the sky at 01:22, 63° above your southern horizon.
+From Cambridge, it will be visible in the morning sky, becoming accessible around 20:24, when it reaches an altitude of 21° above your eastern horizon.
+It will then reach its highest point in the sky at 01:20, 62° above your southern horizon.
 It will be lost to dawn twilight around 05:38, 28° above your western horizon.

 Over the weeks following its opposition, 1 Ceres will reach its highest point in the sky four minutes earlier each night, gradually receding from the pre-dawn morning sky while remaining visible in the evening sky for a few months.

 |The sky on 21 March 2023|